Email Marketing and Customer Journeys: The Complete Guide

 To capture leads, email strategy needs to connect with content marketing strategy.
 What can you offer of value to prospects that builds trust?
 How can your nurture tracks show the sales team these MQLs are warming up?

-Take a look at your welcome email series.
-Are you providing a balance of value-added content with information about your company’s products and services?
+Either way, ask yourself: Are you providing a balance of value-added content with information about your company’s products and services?
 Could you benefit from separate welcome series with email strategies for different personas?
-Are you introducing the right employees to prospects using “friendly froms”?
+Are you introducing the right employees to prospects using friendly from names?
+This is the first impression of your emails for these prospects, so make it count.

 3. Research